Securing Your Family’s Future under Florida Law

 Sound estate planning advisors for the Treasure Coast

 The experienced attorneys of McCarthy, Summers, Wood, Norman, Melby & Schultz, P.A. provide the legal counsel you require to develop creative, comprehensive solutions to your estate planning.
 Our lawyers advise and work with you to provide appropriate care for yourself and your loved ones as you age, and to plan for wealth preservation, business succession and transfer of family assets.
-Steven J. Wood, who is Board Certified for Wills, Trust & Estates by The Florida Bar Board of Legal Specialization and Education, leads our estate planning division, which also features Kenneth A. Norman, Nicola J. Boone Melby, Margaret E. Wood, Ross C. Alagna and Kimberly A. Ryan.
+Steven J. Wood, who is Board Certified for Wills, Trust & Estates by The Florida Bar Board of Legal Specialization and Education, leads our estate planning division, which also features Kenneth A. Norman, Nicola J. Boone Melby, Margaret E. Wood, Kimberly A. Ryan, Loren N. Esposito and Ross C. Alagna.

 What is estate planning?

 Many people are confused about what estate planning entails.
 Essentially, it’s the use of legal instruments to implement protections for retirement, the infirmity of old age and the eventual transfer of assets to heirs and other beneficiaries.
 The goal of estate planning is to create safeguards for your health and welfare, as well as asset protection strategies to guard against liability and reduce your tax burden.
 Our firm provides counsel and assistance via creative wealth preservation and estate planning strategies utilizing: